private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

    pass this test even if they had performed an additive attack.
 The proof needs to be validated by confirming that `G(r) = sum(i=0..s, p<sub>i</sub>(r) · q<sub>i</sub>(r))` for a randomly selected challenge point `r`.
-As long as the prover cannot control the choice of `r`, the likelihood that the prover is dishonest is inversely proportional to the field size.
+As long as the prover cannot control the choice of `r`, the likelihood that a dishonest prover can cheat without detection is inversely proportional to the field size.

     1. If we define two new vectors `u’ = <p<sub>0</sub>(r), …,
        p<sub>s-1</sub>(r)>`, and `v’ = <q<sub>0</sub>(r), …,